dreamit-de/graphql-server/README.md

 - Uses out-of-the-box default options to ease use and keep code short
 - Provides hot reloading for schema and options
 - Provides out-of-the-box metrics for GraphQLServer
-- Uses and is compatible to `graphql-js` library version 14 and 15.
+- Uses and is compatible with `graphql-js` library version 14 and 15.

 ## Usage